guusj/books/Warbreaker_BrandonSanderson.md

 He didn’t go through the central rooms, but instead stayed in the peripheral servant hallway.
 If Vasher’s informant had been truthful, then what he wanted could be found on the northeast side of the building.
 As he walked, he unraveled the rope from his waist.
 _Belts are stupid too_, Nightblood said. _They—_
 At that moment, a group of four servants rounded the corner directly ahead of Vasher.
 Vasher looked up, startled but not really surprised.
 The servants’ shock lasted a second longer than his own.
 Within a heartbeat, Vasher snapped the rope forward.
 “Hold things,” he Commanded, giving up most of his remaining Breath.
-The rope rapped around the arm of one of the servants, though Vasher had been aiming for the neck.
+The rope wrapped around the arm of one of the servants, though Vasher had been aiming for the neck.
 Vasher cursed, yanking the person forward.
 The man cried out as Vasher knocked him against the angle of the corner.
 The others moved to run.
 Vasher whipped out Nightblood with his other hand.
 _Yes!_ the sword thought.
 Vasher didn’t draw the sword.
 He simply tossed it forward.
 The blade skidded against the floor, then came to rest before the three men.
 One of the group froze, looking down at the sword, transfixed.
 He reached out tentatively, eyes awed.